Premier League TV rights: Five of seven live packages sold for £4.464bn

 The rights to show Premier League games from 2019-2022 have been sold for £4.464bn - with two live packages still to be sold.

-Sky Sports have won the rights to four tranches of games - 128 live matches - while BT Sport have one, comprising 32 games.
+Sky Sports have won the rights to four tranches - 128 live matches - while BT Sport have one, comprising 32 games.

 The Premier League's last deal, agreed in 2015 and running until 2019, was worth £5.14bn.